StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: Conclusion

 \section{Conclusion}

-We proposed \textit{StableSketcher}, a framework that extends Stable Diffusion to human-drawn, pixel-based sketches by fine-tuning the latent autoencoder with a reconstruction–perceptual hybrid loss and introducing a reinforcement learning strategy guided by a VQA-based reward function.
-To support this, we introduced \textit{SketchDUO}, the first dataset to provide triplets of sketch images, fine-grained captions, and QA pairs, enabling multimodal learning signals tailored to abstract sketch generation.
-In addition to this unique triplet structure, SketchDUO also incorporates \textit{positive} examples that reflect desired abstraction and \textit{negative} examples capturing common errors such as over-shading, excessive detail, or photorealistic bias, offering a contrastive design that enriches model training.
-Together, StableSketcher and SketchDUO enable fine-grained prompt alignment and better disentanglement of semantic correctness from stylistic faithfulness.
+In this work, we proposed \textit{StableSketcher}, a framework for generating human-drawn, pixel-based sketches with Stable Diffusion, supported by \textit{SketchDUO}, a novel dataset containing triplets of sketch images, fine-grained captions, and QA pairs.
+By incorporating positive examples of desired abstraction and negative examples of common errors, such as over-shading or photorealistic bias, our contrastive design helps disentangle semantic correctness from stylistic faithfulness.